return007/yarc/README.md

  - Screencast from mobile to laptop, so that one can enjoy in a bigger screen

+ - Allow adding shortcuts, for example, "Open Netflix" can be a shortcut, to open Netflix on a single tap.
+Now, the way people open netflix is different.
+   Some may have a Netflix app installed on their device, while others may use browser.
+Thus, user should be able to create with predefined event blocks, like:

+   `press(winleft) -> type("Netflix") -> press(enter)`

+   OR

+   `press(winleft) -> type("Chrome") -> type("Netflix") -> press(enter)`

  - Gaming mode

  - Information about all opened windows and ability to jump to a specific